Founding history: Wyoming attorneys since 1945

 Following the Second World War, George J. Millet (J.D. ’37), a star transactional attorney, joined Al Pence and the two founded Pence and Millet.
-Hoke M. MacMillan (B.S. ’67, J.D. ’70) joined the firm in 1974, and in 1982, Hoke joined Al as senior partner and the firm became Pence and MacMillan.
+Hoke M. MacMillan (B.S. ’67, J.D. ’70) joined the firm in 1974, and in 1982, Hoke joined Al as senior member and the firm became Pence and MacMillan.
 Several top Laramie attorneys passed through the doors of the firm, including Arthur T. Hanscum (B.S. ’72, J.D. ’75).
 Hanscum later went on to serve as a district court judge in Laramie and is now retired in Florida.

 Hoke came to know Al while Hoke was a law student at UW.
 At that time, law students were heavily involved with the student government leadership on the main campus.
 That was the case with Hoke—while in law school, he also served as president of the student body, a position which also made him an ex-officio non-voting member of the Board of Trustees.
 As Hoke says, “As an ex-officio member, you were in good company because the other ex-officio members include the Governor of Wyoming, the President of the University and the Superintendent of Public Instruction.”
 It was while he was serving in that capacity that he met Al Pence, who was a Trustee.